ryan-rushton/dotfiles/README.md

 ## Mac

 Pretty straight forward, the installer script should do everything needed.
+Run `./install_mac/sh`

 ## Windows

+Run `,\install_windows.ps1`.

 The only manual step needed after the install script has run is to install the font into settings.
 To do this